Ryan, Darnold both sharp as Jets beat Falcons 22-10

 New York’s Taylor Bertolet, who was signed last weekend after Chandler Catanzaro missed two extra points in the preseason opener and surprisingly retired, botched a pair of PATs to raise more concerns.
 Bertolet did connect on a 49-yard field goal in the third quarter.

 Giorgio Tavecchio, taking over in Atlanta after the release of longtime kicker Matt Bryant, missed a pair of 52-yard field goal attempts.
-One was deflected at the line, the other sailed wide left.
+One appeared to be deflected at the line, the other sailed wide left.

 Atlanta’s third-string quarterback, Matt Simms, had the ball knocked away for a fumble that led to New York’s winning score.
 The Jets’ fourth quarterback of the night, Luke Falk, connected with Deontay Burnett on a 9-yard touchdown pass with 11:38 remaining.

-James Burgess finished off the Falcons by intercepting a pass from Simms and returning it 28 yards for a touchdown in the closing minutes.
+James Burgess finished off the Falcons by intercepting a pass from Simms and returning it 28 yards for a touchdown.

 INJURY REPORT